-ECURE STRIKE FORCE: We currently have an investigator assigned to the Utah Attorney General's Office SECURE Strike Force.
-The strike force targets major crimes committed by illegal aliens.
+ECURE STRIKE FORCE: Having a detective assigned to the Secure Task Force provides us the ability to target major crimes committed by illegal aliens.
 Since June 2009, the task force has removed hundreds of felons from Utah for crimes including identity theft, fraud, piracy, drugs, and weapons offenses.
 The task force works in cooperation with the immigrant community to remove individuals unwanted by all.

-RUG DISPOSAL PROGRAM: Park City Police Department has a Drug Disposal Program that was initially funded through a grant from the EPA and DEQ.
+Program that was initially funded through a grant from the EPA and DEQ.
 A receptacle has been placed in the foyer of the police building so citizens can deposit their unused and unwanted prescription and over-the-counter medications.
 Citizens are encouraged to use the receptacle rather than flush medications down drains and toilets, in order to keep these medications out of the waterways.
 The medications are collected on a regular basis, weighed for reporting purposes, and then taken to an incinerator.
 The Park City Police Department continues to work closely with Recycle Utah and participates in a yearly drug collection event during Sustainability Month in April.